six-group/six-webcomponents/docs/guide/vue.md

    npm install @six-group/ui-library-vue
    ```

-2. Add the `UiLibraryVue` plugin to your Vue application and import the styles:
+2. In your main.ts file, add the `UiLibraryVue` plugin to your Vue application and import the
+   styles:

    ```ts
    import { createApp } from 'vue';